h4sci/h4sci-survey/README.md

-# intro-survey
-R Shiny Based Simple Survey to Gather Status Quo

->note that you need to add a .pgpass file that contains the password for the dbuser shiny to the app root.

-## PostgreSQL Backend

-This demo uses a PostgreSQL backend with single table for the responses.
-No user login whatsoever.
-This demo app is really meant to be S-I-M-P-L-E.
+# Hacking for Science Survey

+Simple R shiny based survey and report to get an idea of students programming and data backgrounds.
+The survey uses a PostgreSQL transaction backend to store participants answers.
+The questionnaire is an R shiny frontend.